iCharlesHu/swift-experimental-subprocess/README.md

     ///   - output: The method to use for redirecting the standard output.
     ///   - error: The method to use for redirecting the standard error.
     ///   - body: The custom execution body to manually control the running process
+    /// - Returns a ExecutableResult type containing the return value
+    ///     of the closure.
+    public static func run<Result>(
+        _ executable: Executable,
+        arguments: Arguments = [],
+        environment: Environment = .inherit,
+        workingDirectory: FilePath? = nil,
+        platformOptions: PlatformOptions = PlatformOptions(),
+        input: some StringProtocol,
+        output: RedirectedOutputMethod = .redirectToSequence,
+        error: RedirectedOutputMethod = .redirectToSequence,
+        isolation: isolated (any Actor)? = #isolation,
+        _ body: (@escaping (Subprocess) async throws -> Result) ) async throws -> ExecutionResult<Result>

+    /// Run a executable with given parameters and a custom closure
+    /// to manage the running subprocess' lifetime and its IOs.
+    /// - Parameters:
+    ///   - executable: The executable to run.
+    ///   - arguments: The arguments to pass to the executable.
+    ///   - environment: The environment in which to run the executable.
+    ///   - workingDirectory: The working directory in which to run the executable.
+    ///   - platformOptions: The platform specific options to use
+    ///     when running the executable.
+    ///   - input: The input to send to the executable.
+    ///   - output: The method to use for redirecting the standard output.
+    ///   - error: The method to use for redirecting the standard error.
+    ///   - body: The custom execution body to manually control the running process
     /// - Returns a `ExecutableResult` type containing the return value
     ///     of the closure.
     public static func run<Result>(